felipetrova/motivation/movies/README.md

 - “Às vezes, a verdade não é boa o bastante. Às vezes, as pessoas merecem mais. Às vezes, merecem ter toda a sua fé recompensada.”
 Batman
 - "Não é quem eu sou por dentro e sim, o que eu faço é que me define."
 Batman
 - “Is it just me, or is it getting crazier out there?”
 Joker
+- "The worst part about having a mental illness is people expect you to behave as if you don't."
+Joker
 - “É horrível tirar a fé de um homem. É como tirar o futuro dele.”
 The Alienist (Netflix)
 - "Our weaknesses sometimes serve us better than our strengths."
 The Alienist (Netflix)
 - “As pessoas vivem três vidas.
 A primeira termina com a perda da ingenuidade, a segunda com a perda da inocência e a terceira com a perda da própria vida.”
 Dark (Netflix)